scravonix/chat-translator/README.md

 Located above the chat bar, this field lets you type text for translation.
 Press `Enter` to process:
   - Only you can see: `<text> <sourceLang> <targetLang>` (e.g., `Hello EN ES` translates "Hello" from English to Spanish).
   - Sends to chat: `/send <text> <sourceLang> <targetLang>` (e.g., `/send Bonjour FR EN` sends "Hello").

+See the languages supported by DeepL, along with their language codes: [Supported Languages](https://developers.deepl.com/docs/getting-started/supported-languages)

 ### Multilingual